 I have not received reports of 29M serials higher than 31202.
 So the report of 50000 total manufactured is maybe incorrect.
 Please submit your Frommer pistol serials.

 |The 29M was convertable to 22-LR by changing the barrel and magazine.|

 A short-lived training/target version was developed for .22 rimfire in 1933, but it failed to receive military approval.
 Its failure is most likely due to the original 29M's option of an easy barrel exchange for the 22-LR.
 Only a small quantity was made for trials.
-It is very rare, a nice example can fetch USD4000+
+It is very rare, a nice example fetched USD4000+ in 2006

 Differences from the standard 29M: